Lunken Airport: History

 The first aviation related activities in the area were flying lessons offered by John "Dixie" Dixon Davis around 1921.
-The flights took place just north of the airport roughly where the Lunken Playfield is today.
+The flights took place just north of the airport, roughly where the Lunken Playfield is today.

 On December 17, 1925, the Embry-Riddle Company was formed at Lunken Airport by T. Higbee Embry and John Paul Riddle.
 A few years later the company moved to Florida, and later became the Embry-Riddle Aeronautical University.
-In 1928 the T. E. Halpin Development Co, later the Metal Aircraft Corporation produced 22 of the high-wing Flamingo at the airport.
+In 1928, the T. E. Halpin Development Co, later the Metal Aircraft Corporation, produced 22 of the high-wing Flamingo at the airport.
 Also in 1928, Aeronca Aircraft Corporation was formed to build cheap light aircraft; the factory building, hangar 4, is still in use.
 Over 500 C-2 and C-3 aircraft were built here.

-Airline flights began in the late 1920s; in 1938 American Airlines and Marquette Airlines were using the new $172,000 terminal building.
+Airline flights began in the late 1920s; in 1938, American Airlines and Marquette Airlines were using the new $172,000 terminal building.

 During World War II, the airport served first as the headquarters of the I Concentration Command, before being transferred to the Air Transport Command.

 Lunken Airport was supplanted by the Cincinnati/Northern Kentucky International Airport after flooding from the Ohio River and introduction of larger aircraft that needed longer runways.
 The flooding prompted the airport's nickname of "Sunken Lunken".
 During the Ohio River flood of 1937, the airfield and two-story main terminal building at the southwest corner of the airport were submerged, except for the third-floor air traffic control "tower".
 A plaque (which appears from ground level to be a single black brick) on the terminal building, facing the airfield, indicates the high-water mark.
 The airport flooded again in 1945 and 1948.
 However, the latter was not before the soon-to-be U.S. Air Force vacated the field in 1947.
 As early as 1948 and continuing to at least 1966, the Greater Cincinnati Airmen's Club held an annual cross country air race at the airport.
 In the early 1960s Conrad International Corporation, which upgraded Beechcraft 18s, was located at the airport.
 In 1962, Wilmer Avenue, the western border of the airport, was moved westward.
 In 1964 the FAA designated the airport as a general reliever airport.
 As business jet travel expanded, the 6,100-foot parallel runway 2R was added about 1965 (requiring relocation of the Little Miami River).
 In 1967, its name was officially changed from "Lunken Field" to "Lunken Airport".
+The Ohio Aerospace Expo was held at the airport in 1978.

 The airport manager was fired in 2004, following an attempt to solicit commercial flights from the airport.